youssef-attai/fytm-api/README.md

 ## How it works

+Users can search for their favorite _tracks_ and get links to audio files that can be used in media streaming.

+If they
-Users can search for their favorite _tracks_ and get links to audio files that can be used in media streaming, and if they could not find the track they are looking for, they can add it to the app by providing the track's metadata (e.g. the song title, artist, album, etc.) and the YouTube video ID
+could not find the track they are looking for, they can add it to the app by providing the track's metadata (e.g. the title, artist, album, etc.) and the YouTube video ID
 (i.e. the gibberish after **v=** in: https://www.youtube.com/watch?v=DyDfgMOUjCI).